There are many cool words you can memorize when you get bored with your preferred memory techniques.

 Could I ask you opinion on this?

-If I used the loci system, i don’t see how i could have enough locations and stations to be able to use the system in memorizing the vocabulary.
+If I used the loci system, I don’t see how I could have enough locations and Magnetic Stations to be able to use the system in memorizing the vocabulary.

-Right now i am using a poor system of looking at the foreign word i want to memorize.
-Listening to the pronunciation.
-Then using the pronunciation to find a word in English that sounds like that piece of the word or the entire word.
+I listen to the pronunciation.
+Then I use the pronunciation to find a word in English that sounds like that piece of the word or the entire word.
 Then I imagine that pronunciation of the foreign word with the association of the English word that I know that sounds similar.

 Let me use an example of my house. i have 4 bedrooms, a stairway. one kitchen, a front yard a backyard, a garage, a front and back door.